maxhoesel-ansible/ansible-collection-smallstep/README.md

 ## Usage

-In addition to a set of modules that wrap around `step-cli` commands, allowing to perform typical `step-cli`/`ca` operations, this collection also contains several roles that perform typical tasks related to `step-cli` and `step-ca`.
+In addition to a set of modules that wrap around `step-cli` commands to perform typical `step-cli`/`ca` operations, this collection also contains several roles that run more broad tasks related to `step-cli` and `step-ca`.
 They are:

 - `step_ca`: Install and initialize a step certificate authority on a host
 - `step_bootstrap_host`: Initialize a host to trust an existing step CA and create a service user for communicating with the CA via `step-cli`